jma02/jma02/README.md

 Some gists I find useful.
 [https://gist.github.com/jma02](https://gist.github.com/jma02)

-Please feel free to reach out about any of my projects.
-My socials are in the sidebar!

 The following joke was generated daily by a hook written entirely by Copilot.
 What's the object-oriented way to become wealthy?
 Inheritance.